 - Per-hop isolation.
-Each hop is serializable with respect to other hops in all chains.
+Each hop is serializable w.r.t. other hops in all chains.
 This is achieved efficiently by executing a hop as a local transaction. - Inner ordering.
-Hop $p{i+1}$ never executes before hop $p_i$ . - All-or-nothing atomicity.
-If the first hop of a chain commits, then the other hops eventually commit as well.
+Hop p{i+1} never executes before hop p_i . - All-or-nothing atomicity.1 If the first hop of a chain commits, then the other hops eventually commit as well.
 (They may abort due to concurrency control, but in that case the system retries until they commit.)
 Moreover, if the first hop aborts then no hop commits.
 Thus, the first hop determines the outcome of the chain. - Origin ordering.
-If two chains T=[p1...] and T'=[p'1...] start on the same server with p1 executing before p'1, then pi executes before p'j for every pi and p'j that execute on the same server.
+If two chains $T=[p_1...]$ and $T'=[p'1...]$ start on the same server with p_1 executing before p'1 , then p_i executes before p'j for every p_i and p'j that execute on the same server.

 When executed piecewise, chains might interleave their execution.
-Say, if a chain has hops $p_1, p_2$ and another chain has hops $p'1, p'2$ , the system may execute the hops in the order $p_1, p'1, p_2, p'2$ .
+Say, if a chain has hops p_1, p_2 and another chain has hops p'1, p'2 , the system may execute the hops in the order p_1, p'1, p_2, p'2 .
 Lynx determines whether such interleavings are serializable (Section 4) and, if not, avoids them by executing the chain as a distributed transaction.
 Thus, Lynx ensures the following: